 Susan Keady has played a central role in advancing Encore’s stage productions and educational programs.
 Under her leadership, the size of the audience and number of program participants have grown substantially.
 As a measure of Ms. Keady’s success, Encore Stage & Studio held special performances at the National Theater, MCI Center and receives on-going media coverage.

-Susan Alison Keady is a native Washingtonian teaches at George Washington University and in the Arlington, Montgomery and Prince Georges county public schools.
+Susan Alison Keady is a native Washingtonian and teaches at George Washington University and in the Arlington, Montgomery and Prince Georges county public schools.
 In Prince Georges County she is a Creative Writing resident guest artist teaching under a grant from Walden University.
-She and Chuck Leonard are alums of the Wolftrap Guest Artist program.
-She has served as a judge for the supreme moot court at GWU Law School.
+She is an alumna of the Wolftrap Guest Artist program, and has served as a judge for the supreme moot court at GWU Law School.
 As Artistic Director of Encore Stage & Studio, Susan plays a central role in introducing thousands of children in the Washington area to the magic of the theater.
 Her original script of Hansel and Gretel was produced as part of the National Theater’s series for children.
 She directed over 100 episodes of The Kinetic City Supercrew, a radio adventure series funded by the American Association for the Advancement of Science and currently broadcast on satellite radio.
 The show won the prestigious George Foster Peabody Award for broadcast excellence, as well as numerous gold and silver medals for educational quality and best writing at the International Radio Festival of New York.
 Susan’s Peabody Award commends her outstanding contribution as the program’s director.
 On the stage, Susan has directed over a hundred shows in the metropolitan area.
 She as appeared as a performer in a variety of roles, and she has also worked in films and television.

 Claire Wade, Bookkeeper